rockyoung/reband/restful/README.md

-A library for Dart developers.
+A library of abstractions and interfaces for http-client implementations and [reband_generat][generat] to generate consistent RESTful network code, **separated** from the coupling of the specific http-client usage details.

 ## Usage